Felix-Franz/Mapinguari/README.md

 > development has not finished yet!

-If you encounter problems, just open an [issue](https://gitlab.com/FelixFranz/mapinguari/-/issues/new)!
+Visit the [wiki](https://gitlab.com/FelixFranz/mapinguari/-/wikis) or the [Gitlab development page](https://gitlab.com/FelixFranz/mapinguari) for information about mapinguari.

-For more information visit the [Gitlab development page](https://gitlab.com/FelixFranz/mapinguari) or the [wiki](https://gitlab.com/FelixFranz/mapinguari/-/wikis).
+If you still encounter problems, just open an [issue](https://gitlab.com/FelixFranz/mapinguari/-/issues/new)!

 ## Badges